 6) Now act to recession-protect your business.
 A few examples:

 First, determine your cash-flow position, and if negative, by how much.
 In other words, what is Your Burn Rate?
-Are you cash-low positive or break-even, or negative?
+Are you cash-flow positive or break-even, or negative?
 If negative, what is your Burn Rate?
 The term essentially means ‘by how much does your cash outflows exceed your inflows?’
-Look to or create your monthly or annual budget in this manner to determine if you have a ‘burn’ or not.
+For this exercise I recommend you assume all spending is not funded by lines of credit or credit cards etc. So do your monthly or annual budget in this manner to determine if you have a ‘burn’ or not.
 And if you do, you need to act to minimize the burn rate as best you can.
-Cut spending, increase income, look for payment deferrals, and maybe look to debt instruments to help.Refinance your mortgages to reduce interest costs when any pre-payment penalties are small enough for that to make good sense.
+Cut spending, increase income if you can, look for debt payment deferrals, and if that is not enough, then look to other debt instruments to help or sell assets.

 - Extend amortization periods on those of your mortgages with shorter amortizations.
 Most lenders will do this without cost (or a very small processing fee).
 This can make for significant reductions in monthly payments.
 And once things improve you can always shorten the amortization periods again.

 - Look for ways to increase revenues: provide cable TV, internet, other services, add rental units to your properties (suites, garages, parking spaces, coin-op laundry facilities, etc).